 - A research into effective succession planning at Microsoft

 - A study into major differences between private and public primary education in the USA and implications of these differences on the quality of education

-However, it is important to note that it is not a compulsory condition for a dissertation to be associated with the solution of a specific problem, and dissertations can be purely theory-based as well.
-Examples of such studies may include:
+However, it is important to note that it is not an obligatory for a dissertation to be associated with the solution of a specific problem.
+Dissertations can be purely theory-based as well.
+Examples of such studies include the following:

 - Born or bred: revising The Great Man theory of leadership in the 21st century

-- A critical analysis of the relevance of McClelland’s Achievement theory in the US information technology industry
+- A critical analysis of the relevance of McClelland’s Achievement theory to the US information technology industry

 - Neoliberalism as a major reason behind the emergence of the global financial and economic crisis of 2007-2009

 - Analysis of Lewin’s Model of Change and its relevance to pharmaceutical sector of France

 3. Your study has to contribute to the level of professional development of the researcher.
 That is you.
 You have to explain in a detailed manner in what ways your research contributes to the achievement of your long-term career aspirations.